ncsa/Nightingale_real/docs/source/architecture.rst

 compute nodes.

 The compute nodes are a mix of CPU and GPU (graphics processor unit) nodes.
 The GPU nodes are
-set up for double precision (A100) or single precision (A40) work.
+set up for double-precision (A100) or single-precision (A40) work.
 The nodes are available as dedicated servers or shared environments based on the needs of each research project.
 Nightingale offers database services to support long-term data storage and management with the ability to share and access relational databases on the system.
-With 880 TB of high-speed parallel LUSTRE-based storage, the system supports the researchers’ needs for sharing data and generating and storing results.
+With 880 TB of high-speed parallel Lustre-based storage, the system supports the researchers’ needs for sharing data and generating and storing results.

 Interactive Compute Nodes